VoidDeveloper67/Astral-Lib/README.md

 ### `lib:LoadConfig(fileName)`

-Loads and applies a saved config.
+Loads and applies a saved config file.
 Returns `true, path` on success or `false, errorMessage`.

 ```lua